Casa do Bosque

-The people of the Alto Minho still continue with many ancients handicrafts passed down through generations.
+The people of the Alto Minho still continue with many ancient handicrafts passed down through generations.
 Viana do Castelo is renowned for its colourfully embroidered festival dresses and other hand embroidered items, and Barcelos for its pottery.
-But almost everywhere you can visit small artesanal workshops where weaving, basketwork, lacework, wood carving and toys are still made using traditional methods.
+But almost everywhere you can visit small artisanal workshops where weaving, basketwork, lacework, wood carving and toys are still made using traditional methods.

 Go for a stroll through the adjacent fields and follow the river bank to the historic town of Ponte de Lima...

 On reaching the town, stop off for some refreshment in one of the cafes that surround the central square from where you can admire the view across the river, which is spanned by the ancient medieval bridge from which the town takes its name.

 Set aside a day to visit the beautiful city of Porto..

 Visit the Planetarium to plot some of those stars you have been watching.
 Walk down the steep higgledy-piggledy, tiny streets that tumble down to the river Douro.
 Cross the iron bridge built by Monsieur Eiffel.
 Visit the port caves to try that famous drink.
 Then rest your feet and take the Open Top Tour bus for a fabulous view of all the best landmarks.